Dingle: 18th century and the linen industry

-Fishing
+19th century and fishing

 Dingle is a major fishing port, and the industry dates back to about 1830.
 The 1870s saw major development, when "nobby" fleets from the Isle of Man came in search of mackerel.
 Lowestoft herring trawlers subsequently joined the fleet, allowing for a longer fishing season.
 The pier and maritime facilities were developed by the Congested Districts Board, and the arrival of rail transport in 1891 allowed for the transport of fish throughout the country, and a canning and curing industry developed.

 Education

 There are three primary schools in Dingle: Scoil An Ghleanna, Scoil Iognáid Rís and Bunscoil an Clochair.
 There are also two secondary schools – Pobalscoil Chorca Dhuibhne and Coláiste Íde Boarding School.
-Dingle as part of the Corca Dhuibhne Gaeltacht also hosts Irish School for students during the summer.
+Dingle, as part of the Corca Dhuibhne Gaeltacht, also hosts an Irish school for students during the summer.

 The Sacred Heart University, Connecticut, USA, has an Irish studies centre in Dingle.

 Places of interest

 Dingle's St. Mary's is a neo-Gothic church built to designs by J. J. McCarthy and O'Connell.
 The foundation stone was laid in 1862.
 It originally had a nave and aisles separated by arcades, supported on columns capped by octagonal tops.
-The arcades were demolished in one of the most radical reordering schemes to have been executed in Ireland.
+The arcades were demolished in one of the most radical reordering schemes executed in Ireland.
 The project also saw the demolition of the exterior walls to below the original clerestory level, and, most notably, of the attic and upper ranges of the west elevation.